-All employers, and their stalwart HR staffs, will be confronted with the uncertain task of quickly and efficiently bringing back on-line previously fine-tuned systems for the production of goods and services which have been forced over the past weeks into much-reduced activity.
-When the reboot is initiated, things will move quickly.
-It will come with its own package of issues, some of which may be as challenging as those faced in the weeks preceding it, if not more so.
-This is why it is advisable to look ahead and anticipate those things which are likely to become the stuff of FAQs for the reboot.
+All employers and their HR staff will be confronted with the uncertain task of quickly and efficiently bringing back on-line previously fine-tuned systems for the production of goods and services which have been forced into much-reduced activity.
+Following are some FAQs for the reboot.

 A MESSAGE TO DEAN & FULKERSON’S REAL ESTATE CLIENTS DURING THE COVID 19 ACTIVITY RESTRICTION PERIOD.

-Frequently Asked Questions The U.S. Department of Transportation and the Federal Motor Carrier Safety Administration has compiled a list of the most frequently asked questions regarding the Electronic Logging Device (ELD) rule.
-In this report, you will learn about key requirements, exemptions, supporting documents and much more.
-Click here for […]
+The U.S. Department of Transportation and the Federal Motor Carrier Safety Administration has compiled a list of the most frequently asked questions regarding the Electronic Logging Device (ELD) rule.

 In late December, 2018, the Michigan Legislature passed the Paid Medical Leave Act (PMLA), after a similar ballot proposal on the same issue was approved for the November, 2018 election.
 There has been considerable confusion among trucking industry employers about how the PMLA affects them.
 Here are some key points […]